 Chapter 15 (Ancillary and other cross-border cases).

-Section 109 of the Bankruptcy Code (11 U.S.C. § 109) contains detailed rules regarding a debtor's eligibility for bankruptcy relief.
 Bankruptcy cases can be commenced either by the debtor (voluntary case) or by the debtor's creditors (involuntary case).
-The filing of a petition commences the case and automatically constitutes an "order for relief."
 Only debts arising before the date of the order for relief are discharged (11 U.S.C. § 727(b)).